 Consciousness as a Subsystem

-An essay arguing that consciousness is a limited subsystem of the brain.
-Several instinctive ways of thinking about consciousness are wrong.
+An essay suggesting that consciousness is a limited subsystem of the brain. and that several instinctive ways of thinking about consciousness are wrong.

 James Aitchison